WansonChoi/HATK/docs/_4-1_OmnibusTest.md

 ## (4) Usage Examples

-When no condition(i.e. when interested in only one amino acid locus) is set, phasing isn't needed.
+> When no condition is set, phasing isn't needed.
 However, you can just pass the unphased beagle file(e.g. *.bgl) to the argument '--phased'.

 ```
 $ python3 HATK.py \